Understanding Gaussians

 There is always an invertible transformation

 $\s$ might still be of a higher dimensionality than $\x$, and $\gc{\A}$ may thus still not be invertible.
-In such a case, we can always find a different parametrization of the same Gaussian using an invertible matrix and noise with the same dimension as $\y$.
+In such a case, we can always find a different parametrization of the same Gaussian using an invertible matrix and an $\s$ with the same dimension as $\x$.

 Proof.
-If $\gc{\A}$ is taller than wide, it can not provide full support, so we may dismiss this case.
-If $\gc{\A}$ is square and provides full support, then it must be invertible, so we can set $\gc{\A} = \gc{\B}$.
+Let $k$ be the dimensionality of $\x$.
+If $\bc{\A}$ is taller than wide, it can not provide full support, so we may dismiss this case.
+If $\bc{\A}$ is square and provides full support, then it must be invertible, so we can set $\bc{\A} = \bc{\B}$.

-If all that seems a bit technical, the key idea is that an affine transformation that results in full support on $\mbR^d$ must map $d$ dimensions in the range to $d$ dimensions in the domain.
+If all that seems a bit technical, the key idea is that an affine transformation that results in full support on $\mR^k$ must map $k$ dimensions in the input to $k$ dimensions in the output.
 The rest are dimensions that are ignored (they are in the null space of $\gc{\A}$).
-The trick is then to isolate just those $d$ dimensions, and to remove the rest from the question.
+The trick is then to isolate just those $k$ dimensions, and to ignore the rest.

 The singular value decomposition is just a handy tool to isolate the right dimensions.